Murders of Roxanne Ellis and Michelle Abdill: Alla Kosova

 At Acremant's trial in 2007, 33-year-old Kosova, an immigrant from Russia, testified she had indeed cut off their relationship, which began in April 1995 when she was 20–21 years old, in August of the same year.
 She confirmed that they had a relationship, but said that it was purely financial in nature as far as she was concerned.

-Kosova said he spent up to $3,000 a weekend on her at the club where she danced, had bought her two pairs of diamond earrings, and occasionally took her out to dinner.
+Kosova said he spent up to $3,000 per weekend on her at the club where she danced, had bought her two pairs of diamond earrings, and occasionally took her out to dinner.
 She stated they never had sex.

 Their relationship ended when the unemployed Acremant spent his savings and retirement fund and maxed out his credit cards.
 When he called her and claimed that a man in New York City had stolen his money and he had none left, Kosova said she changed her number and severed ties with him.

 Acremant surfaced again in Kosova's life when he returned to Las Vegas after the murders of Ellis and Abdill.
 He spent $5,000 from the sale of his car paying women to dance for her, which she said was a fantasy of his.

 After taking her to dinner on December 10, Kosova said Acremant pulled out a gun and a stun gun as they sat in her truck and told her he had killed three people; two just that week.
 He unscrewed the silencer on the gun and showed her the blood inside.

-Later, Kosova told a police officer, a regular customer at the club, what Acremant told her about the murders, but said he didn't take her seriously.
+Later, Kosova told a police officer, a regular customer at the club, what Acremant told her about the murders, but she said he didn't take her seriously.

 Afterward, she told Acremant they were through.
 After his arrest, however, the television program Inside Edition paid for Kosova to visit Acremant in the Jackson County jail, for what she told him was "the final time."

 Kosova would return to television in September 2005 as Alla Wartenberg, a successful businesswoman and contestant during the fourth season of the television show The Apprentice.

 Guilty plea and death penalty

 Upon his arrest, Acremant declared that he wished to be executed by lethal injection.
-By that time Oregon had not executed an inmate in over 30 years (see Capital punishment in Oregon).
+By that time Oregon had not executed an inmate in over 30 years.
 One month later he entered a not guilty plea and his lawyers filed motions to overturn Oregon's death penalty.

 On September 11, 1996, Acremant pleaded guilty to the murders of Ellis and Abdill.

 On October 27, 1997, an Oregon jury sentenced Acremant to death by lethal injection for the murders of Roxanne Ellis and Michelle Abdill.

 On March 15, 2005, Oregon's high court upheld Acremant's death sentence.

 In February 2011, an Oregon court declared Acremant so delusional that he could not assist in his death sentence appeal and his sentence was reduced to life without parole.
-He died of natural causes in prison on October 16, 2018.
 He also faced a death sentence in California for killing Scott George.